Bartis1313/csgo/README.md

 * 1.7.0 - Blacklist finished, including crash fixes.
 * 1.7.1 - Refactor of code.
 Fixes, and some addons, especially hooks.
 Deatailed in commit.
 * 1.7.2 - Cleanup for lerping animation.
+* 1.7.3 - visuals health/armor bug fix, more "clear" hooked functions definitions, accurate info gathered directly from the game about shots, not using events to count them manually (awful!).
+Prediction last edits.
+SDK cleanup and addons.
+Sound is finally not using events, wip to remove other events.
+Editor still not finished, almost...
+Plots reworked to work for last rendering change.
+Fixes to radar, eg: MapStruct, triangle enemies.
 </details>

 # Dependencies